edgeimpulse/expert-projects/arduino-portenta-h7-byom-wound-classification.md

 ![OpenMV CONNECT](.gitbook/assets/arduino-portenta-h7-byom-wound-classification/CONNECT.PNG)

 A screen will appear with the message **A board in DFU mode was detected**.
 Select the "Install the latest release firmware".
 This will install the latest openMV firmware in the development board.
-Optionaly, leave the "Erase all files" option as it is and click **OK**.
+Optionally, leave the "Erase all files" option as it is and click **OK**.

 ![OpenMV CONNECT](.gitbook/assets/arduino-portenta-h7-byom-wound-classification/install-latest-firmware.png)